Armenia–Azerbaijan peace agreement: Reactions

+The European Union, NATO, and the Council of Europe welcomed the signing of the peace agreement between Armenia and Azerbaijan.

 Iran and Russia have condemned the role of the United States in the proposed Zangezur corridor as an encroachment.
-Observers have also criticized the peace deal for not addressing the right of return for former ethnic Armenians who fled from Nagorno-Karabakh as a result of Azerbaijan's 9-month-long military siege and offensive.
+Observers have also criticized the peace deal for not addressing the right of return for ethnic Armenians who fled from Nagorno-Karabakh as a result of Azerbaijan's 9-month-long military siege and offensive.
 Aram Hamparian, executive director of the Armenian National Committee of America, stated that "normalizing ethnic cleansing is not peace" and considered the agreement to be predicated on the erasure of Nagorno-Karabakh, the abandonment of holy sites, the neglect of hostages, and the entrenchment of Azerbaijani occupation.

 Armenian sources have also criticized the peace agreement for not addressing Azerbaijan's expansionist project of "Western Azerbaijan" which claims all of Armenia.